 And be sure not to leave your pet’s needs off your packing list: food dishes, treats, and other items may be necessary to ensure your pet’s comfort for the trip.

 7. Don’t want to drive both ways?
 Don’t worry — you might not have to!

 Crossing the country one time is a fun adventure, but doing it twice is… well, kind of a lot, especially if you have to take the same route.
 And if you’re considering renting an RV through the peer-to-peer market, you may be worried that you need to return it to its owner.
 But fortunately, that’s just not the case!

-RVshare recently rolled out a one-way rental feature, which allows renters like you to drop off their rental vehicles at a disparate location.
-Then, you can fly home (or make other arrangements) while we drive the RV back to its rightful owner, which saves you money and gives you as much time as possible to fully explore on the way out.
+RVshare recently rolled out a one-way rental feature, which allows renters like you to drop off their rental vehicles at another location.
+Then, you can fly home (or make other arrangements) while we drive the RV back to its rightful owner.
+This saves you money and gives you as much time as possible to fully explore on the way out.
 Win-win!

 RV Cross Country Driving Routes

-Seriously considering this cross country road trip madness?
+Seriously considering a cross country road trip?
 There are a variety of different routes you can take, from the iconic Route 66 to the highly underrated I-70.